socialcopsdev/quip-to-google/README.md

 # Quip Mass Exporter

 ## What is this?
 The popular [Quip app](https://quip.com/) is great for note-taking and documents, but only allows you to export your documents one by one.
-This tool hooks into their API and allows you to export all of your documents at once into Markdown and HTML.
+This tool hooks into their API and allows you to export all of your documents at once into Docx.

 ## Installation
 1. `brew update && brew install node`